A Bicycle Helmet

 Does my child really need one?

 The simple answer is yes.
 Laws now require helmets in many areas.
 That is because medical research shows that a bicycle helmet can prevent most cyclist head injuries.
-Nearly 700 bicycle riders are killed in the U.S. every year, almost all in collisions with cars, and 75% of them die of head injuries.
+More than 800 bicycle riders are killed in the U.S. every year, almost all in collisions with cars, and 75% of them die of head injuries.
 Many thousands more suffer less severe but still debilitating injuries that are far worse than the physical pain of scraped skin or even broken bones.
 Your child can suffer permanent personality changes and learning disabilities from a brain injury, and both of you will be aware of what they have lost.
 Common long-term effects include concentration difficulties, aggressiveness, headaches and balance problems.
 Imagine a parent's anguish if this happens to their child.

 What will it cost?

-Helmets sell in bike shops from $30 up, or in discount stores for $15 and up.
+Helmets sell in bike shops from $30 and up, or in discount stores for $15 and up.
 A good shop helps with fitting, and fit is important for safety.
-Lab tests show that a discount helmet is equally protective if you take the time to fit it carefully on your child.
+Lab tests indicate that a discount helmet is equally protective if you take the time to fit it carefully on your child.
 All helmets are cheap for their benefit, so don't wait for a sale.

 Will I have to buy one every year?

 No. Heads grow less than legs and feet.
 Many child helmets come with two or even three sets of foam fitting pads.
 You can start with thick pads and use the thinner pads as your child's head grows.
 The fitting pads do not affect the impact protection of the helmet.
 That is provided by the firmer crushable foam (picnic cooler foam).
+And many models have adjustable ring-fit bands.

 Will my child actually use it?